hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 	}
 }
 {% endhighlight %}
-GetResult method is the essence of our solution, but it will not work in required way. lets exam that function and add descriptions of required behaviour.
+GetResult method is the essence of our solution, but it will not work in required way.
+Lets exam that function line by line and add descriptions of required behaviour.
 {% highlight csharp %}
 var a = Ask<int> ("enter a");
-//check if we alredy have result of execution, set it to "a"
+//check if we alredy have result of of this action, set it to "a"
-//variable and continue function execution othervice break
+//variable and continue execution, othervice break
 //execution and return action.
 This line doesn’t depend on any data.

 var b = Ask<int> ("enter b");